Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions

-Let $\sem{P}\colon \efps \to \efps$ be an (unconditioned) distribution transformer for program $P$.
-We define the \emph{unconditioned} semantics for a \cpgcl program $P$ by transforming an input eFPS $G$ to an output eFPS $\sem{P}(G)$ while \emph{explicitly} keeping track of the probability of violating the observations; see \Cref{tab:semanics}.
-With $G \in \epgf$ as an initial distribution, let us examine the semantics $\sem{P}(G)$:
+Let $\sem{P}\colon \epgf \to \epgf$ be a (non-normalized) distribution transformer for \cpgcl program $P$.
+We define the \emph{non-normalized} semantics of $P$ by transforming an input ePGF $G$ to an output ePGF $\sem{P}(G)$ while \emph{explicitly} keeping track of the probability of violating the observations; see \Cref{tab:semanics}.